dugi42/leonardo/README.md

 ### 2.3.
 Adding modulation and texture

 Modulation and texture are used to further enhance the design.
-Modulation again uses the Splinetrans
+The function `generate_modulation` again uses the random Spline transformation to

 ## 3. Design process